MobilityNet/mobilitynet.github.io/README.md

 Please cite the following work when using this dataset:

-**Shankari, K. and Fuerst, Jonathan and Fadel Argerich, Mauricio and Avramidis, Eleftherios and Zhang, Jesse.
+- Shankari, K. and Fuerst, Jonathan and Fadel Argerich, Mauricio and Avramidis, Eleftherios and Zhang, Jesse.
 (2020).
-MobilityNet: Towards a Public Dataset for Multimodal Mobility Research.
-Climate Change AI 2020 @ ICLR20 (Spotlight Talk)**
+MobilityNet: Towards a Public Dataset for Multimodal Mobility Research. *Climate Change AI 2020 @ ICLR20 (Spotlight Talk).*